ClarenceJiang71/6156_Project_Contacts/README.md

 ###### 3. Flask
 Use the "ContactFlask" folder as a template to build simple applicaiton to get table data.
---I use the environment variable setup, so need to edit configuration to add 3 environment variables (DBUSER, DBPW, DBHOST) before running
---pip install -r requirements.txt, to install required packages --The basic url format is:   <url>/api/<your interested database>/<your interested table>/<accountId>, accountId is the customer account id.
+I use the environment variable setup, so need to edit configuration to add 3 environment variables (DBUSER, DBPW, DBHOST) before running pip install -r requirements.txt, to install required packages The basic url format is:   (url)/api/(your interested database)/(your interested table)/(accountId), accountId is the customer account id.